 About 1 in 40 people are diagnosed with obsessive-compulsive disorder (OCD), a long-term condition that causes uncontrollable, repetitive thoughts (obsessions) and irrational urges to perform certain actions (compulsions).
-Child, adolescent, and adult psychologist Michael Messina, PsyD, treats OCD at his practice in Southlake, Texas.
+Child, adolescent, and adult psychologist Michael Messina, PsyD, & Gunit Kahlon, MD treat OCD at Dr. Messina & Associates in Southlake, Texas.
 If you think you or your child has OCD, call or book an appointment online for effective treatment.

 Obsessive-compulsive disorder (OCD) is a common and long-lasting mental health condition that causes intrusive, obsessive thoughts that lead you to repeat certain behaviors, or compulsions, over and over.

 These obsessions and compulsions impede daily activities and often cause feelings of anxiety or distress.
 Trying to ignore or suppress the obsessions may worsen your anxiety and distress.

 People with OCD usually experience both obsessions and compulsions, but it’s possible to have only one or the other.
 These symptoms can take up a lot of time and seriously interfere with work, school, and personal relationships.

 Obsessions are recurrent, unwanted thoughts or mental images that cause anxiety.
 Common examples of obsessions include:

 You may be aware that these thoughts are irrational, but you still fear that they’re somehow true.